 Helping students understand the definition of plagiarism will help them avoid it.
-You can direct them to the library’s Understanding Plagiarism Tutorial for a general overview of what constitutes plagiarism and strategies to avoid it.
-Giving students specific examples is also useful:
+You can direct students to the tutorial and video provided in the Guides & Help section under Citing Sources > Avoid Plagiarism for a general overview of what constitutes plagiarism and strategies to avoid it.

 - turning in someone else’s work as your own, whether it’s purchased from the Internet, written by a friend, or obtained elsewhere

 - copying words, images, or ideas from someone else without giving credit

 - failing to put quoted passages in quotation marks

 - giving incorrect information about the source of a quotation

 - changing words but copying the ideas of a source without giving credit

 When assigning research projects, let students know which citation style is required and provide examples of correct citation.
 Direct students to library citation resources.